-That seems to be the industry’s general sentiment toward a Centers for Medicare & Medicaid Services proposal that would replace Resource Utilization Groups with the Patient Driven Payment Model.
+That seems to be the industry’s general sentiment toward a Centers for Medicare & Medicaid Services proposal that would replace resource utilization groups with the Patient Driven Payment Model.

 For it was a bit over two decades ago that a new reimbursement proposal was getting similarly rave reviews from this sector.
 Four years later, more than 1,000 skilled care facilities were running for creditor protection.

+So things looked promising.
 Then along came 1997.
 That’s when Congress passed and President Clinton signed a “Balanced Budget Act.”

 What if you built an ice cream shop to meet growing demand — and ice cream was suddenly declared illegal?
 That’s basically what happened to skilled care operators when the budget-balancing law kicked in.